Tesla shares extend losses on demand worries in China

-Dec 27 (Reuters) - Tesla Inc TSLA.O shares fell 8% on Tuesday after a Reuters report that Tesla was planning to run a reduced production schedule in January at its Shanghai plant sparked worries of a drop in demand in the world's biggest car market.
+Dec 27 (Reuters) - Tesla Inc TSLA.O shares fell 11.4% on Tuesday following a Reuters report that Tesla was planning to run a reduced production schedule in January at its Shanghai plant sparked worries of a drop in demand in the world's biggest car market.

-The stock, which fell to its to lowest in more than two years, was the biggest drag on the benchmark S&P 500 index .SPX and the tech-heavy Nasdaq index .IXIC.
+The stock, which fell to its lowest in more than two years and had its worst day in eight months, was the biggest drag on the benchmark S&P 500 index .SPX and the tech-heavy Nasdaq index .IXIC.

 It has lost more than half its value since the start of October as investors worry that Twitter was taking much of Chief Executive Elon Musk's time while fretting about his stake sale in the electric-car maker.